pixel-87/Auto-MOC-Linker/README.md

 - Add the path to the MOC note, without .md extension.
 - In the MOC note, create a heading for the links to be added under.
 Defaults to ## Links but can be changed in the settings under Section Heading.
 - Run the command Auto MOC Linker.

+## Issues:
+The MOC links to itself, need to exclude itself.